Danis Tanović: International recognition

+Later projects
-His 2010 film Cirkus Columbia was selected as the Bosnian entry for the Best Foreign Language Film at the 83rd Academy Awards, but it didn't make the final shortlist.

-In June 2011, Tanović was bestowed with an "honoris causa" doctorate by the University of Sarajevo.
+Tanović's 2010 film Cirkus Columbia was selected as the Bosnian entry for the Best Foreign Language Film at the 83rd Academy Awards, but it did not make the final shortlist.
+In June 2011, he was bestowed with an "honoris causa" doctorate by the University of Sarajevo.

 His 2013 film An Episode in the Life of an Iron Picker premiered in competition at the 63rd Berlin International Film Festival where it won two prizes: Silver Bear for Best Actor and the Jury Grand Prix.

-His 2016 film "Death in Sarajevo" won the Jury Grand Prix at the 66th Berlin International Film Festival.
+Tanović's 2016 film "Death in Sarajevo" won the Jury Grand Prix at the 66th Berlin International Film Festival.
 It has also won the FIPRESCI Award for the best film in competition.

 In March 2020, Tanović's film The Postcard Killings was released, based on the 2010 crime novel "The Postcard Killers".
-His latest film, Not So Friendly Neighborhood Affair, was released in August 2021.
+The film Not So Friendly Neighborhood Affair was released in August 2021, receiving positive reviews.
+His latest film, My Late Summer, premiered at the 30th Sarajevo Film Festival on 16 August 2024.

+Personal life

 Tanović holds joint Bosnian and Belgian citizenship and lives in Sarajevo with his wife Maelys de Rudder and five children.
 He lived in Paris until 2007.